keep-starknet-strange/madara/docs/content/articles/en/madara-beast-article.md

 Imagine having the power to tailor-make a blockchain specifically for your application’s unique requirements – that’s exactly what appchains offer.
-Appchains are application-specific blockchains that offer developers the flexibility to fine-tune aspects of the chains to suit their applications’ needs, like choosing a different hash function or customizing the consensus algorithm.
+Appchains are application-specific blockchains that offer developers the flexibility to fine-tune aspects of the chains to suit their applications needs, like choosing a different hash function or customizing the consensus algorithm.
 The best part?
 Appchains inherit the security of the robust L1 or L2 blockchains on which they are built, providing developers with the best of both worlds.

 Introducing Madara, a game-changing sequencer that combines flexibility and lightning-fast performance.
 Sequencers are entities responsible for executing